isArtworks isArtworks

 Independent Schools Victoria

-1 Richard Riley, U.S. Secretary of Education, Champions of Change: the impact of the arts on learning. http://artsedge.kennedy-center.org/champions/pdfs/ChampsReport.pdf
+1 Richard Riley, U.S. Secretary of Education, Champions of Change: the impact of the arts on learning. https://artsedge.kennedy-center.org/champions/pdfs/ChampsReport.pdf